 The otolith calibration exercise consisted s reading a sub-sample of 10% of the otoliths previously aged by FAS, by six research centres, to determine a measure of inter-laboratory precision.
 The findings showed that the band count was similar between Fish Aging Services (FAS) and the group of laboratories involved in direct ageing of Atlantic bluefin tuna otoliths.
 This is reflected by an acceptable precision between both readings.
-However, there was a one-year bias starting from 10 years of age in the count of bands, with a lower count by FAS compared to the rest of the laboratories.
-This bias seems to be due to the fact that FAS counts the bands in a different area of the ventral arm of the otolith compared to other laboratories.
-Counting is slightly different if done on either side of the arm of the otolith, therefore, it is important to use the same reading area in the ventral arm.
+However, there was a one-year bias starting from 10 years of age in the count of bands in older specimens, with a lower count by FAS compared to the rest of the laboratories.
+This bias seems to be due to the fact that FAS counts the bands in a different area of the ventral arm of the otolith, therefore, it is important to use the same reading area in the ventral arm.
 A reference scale helps identifying the first annual band and consequently the following first annual bands.
 Given these results, a new reference collection with consensus ages and following the ICCAT reviewed reading protocol is being created.